tomackl/laundry/README.md

 The `data_worksheet` contains the data that will be formatted into the `output_file`.

 1. The column headers should be in row 0 (that is, the first row) in the worksheet.
+If not,

-If not, the `--data-head` option must to be used, *and* the row number specified.
+    * When using `single` sub-command the `--data-head` option must to be used, *and* the row number specified.
 For example if the column headers start on row 5:

-    `Laundry -df=5 -t <template-file> <input-file> <output-file>`
+    `Laundry single -df=5 -t <template-file> <input-file> <output-file>`

+    *  When using `multi` mode the row must be recorded in the `header row` column.,

 2. Do not use numbers for column header names.
 This will cause problems.